 Washington DC might be arguably one of the most credential-oriented towns in the country, but how do you go about assessing whether a career counselor’s qualifications and background are a good fit for your needs?
 In choosing a career counselor, take these four steps:

-(1) Before you select your career counselor assess your own needs and expectations.
+(1) Before you select your career counselor to assess your own needs and expectations.

 (2) Evaluate your prospective career coaches qualifications.